Doggystyle: Commercial performance

 Doggystyle debuted at number one on the US Billboard 200, powered by spectacular first week sales of 806,000 copies.
+In the second week Doggystyle remained at the top of the Billboard 200, selling 378,000 copies.
+In the third week the album dropped to number 2 on the chart, selling 259,000.
+In the fourth week the album dropped to number 3 on the Billboard 200, selling 297,000 copies.
+In the fifth week the album remained number 3 on the Billboard 200, selling 407,000 copies.
+In the sixth week the album returned to the top of the Billboard 200, selling 270,000 copies, marking Doggystyle's last week at the top of the chart to date.
+Doggystyle topped the Top R&B/Hip-Hop Albums chart for five weeks.

 As of November 2015, the album had sold seven million copies in the United States, and over eleven million copies worldwide.

 It was certified four times platinum by the Recording Industry Association of America on May 31, 1994.
 It is Snoop Doggy Dogg's most successful album; his following albums were certified single or double platinum.
 Doggystyle first appeared on music charts in 1993, peaking on the Billboard 200 and Top R&B/Hip-Hop Albums at No. 1.
 It re-peaked at number one on the Billboard 200 in January 1994, when it was already certified three times platinum by the RIAA.
 The record was mildly successful in Europe, reaching No. 18 in Sweden, No. 21 in Germany and No. 35 in Austria.
 It also peaked at No. 25 on the Recording Industry Association of New Zealand album chart.
 At the end of 1994, the album was No. 3 on the Billboard Year-End Top Albums Chart and No. 1 on the Billboard Year-End Top R&B/Hip-Hop Albums Chart.
 It re-entered the charts in 2003, peaking on the Ireland Albums Top 75 at No. 70.
 As of September 2015, it had spent a total of 74 nonconsecutive weeks on the Billboard 200 album chart.